Dogude/Functions-in-Assembly/README.md

-This is the homemade implementation of C library function strlen with using x64 assembly language.
+strlen.asm -> This is the homemade implementation of C library function strlen with using x64 assembly language.